-- "Transaction" means a purchase, sale, loan, pledge, gift, transfer, delivery or the arrangement thereof and includes: - a. opening of an account; - b. deposit, withdrawal, exchange or transfer of funds in whatever currency, whether in cash or by cheque, payment order or other instruments or by electronic or other non-physical means; - c. the use of a safety deposit box or any other form of safe deposit; - d. entering into any fiduciary relationship; - e, any payment made or received, in whole or in part, for any contractual or other legal obligation; or - f. establishing or creating a legal person or legal arrangement. - "Video based Customer Identification Process (V-CIP)": a method of customer identification by an official of the AAVAS by undertaking seamless, secure, real-time, consent based audio-visual interaction with the customer to obtain identification information including the documents required for CDD purpose, and to ascertain the veracity of the information furnished by the customer.
-Such process shall be treated as face-to-face process for the purpose of this Master Direction. - "Walk-in Customer" means a person who does not have an account-based relationship with the RE, but undertakes transactions with the Aavas. - (b) All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949, the Reserve Bank of India Act, 1935, the Prevention of Money Laundering Act, 2002, the Prevention of Money Laundering (Maintenance of Records) Rules, 2005, the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016 and regulations made thereunder, any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.
+- "Transaction" means a purchase, sale, loan, pledge, gift, transfer, delivery or the arrangement thereof and includes: - a. opening of an account; - b. deposit, withdrawal, exchange or transfer of funds in whatever currency, whether in cash or by cheque, payment order or other instruments or by electronic or other non-physical means; - c. the use of a safety deposit box or any other form of safe deposit; - d. entering into any fiduciary relationship; - e. any payment made or received, in whole or in part, for any contractual or other legal obligation; or f. establishing or creating a legal person or legal arrangement. - "Video based Customer Identification Process (V-CIP)": a method of customer identification by an official of the AAVAS by undertaking seamless, secure, real-time, consent based audio-visual interaction with the customer to obtain identification information including the documents required for CDD purpose, and to ascertain the veracity of the information furnished by the customer.
+Such process shall be treated as face-to-face process for the purpose of this Master Direction. - (a) Terms bearing meaning assigned in this Directions, unless the context otherwise requires, shall bear the meanings assigned to them below: - "Common Reporting Standards" (CRS) means reporting standards set for implementation of multilateral agreement signed to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters. - "Customer" means a person who is engaged in a financial transaction or activity with a RE and includes a person on whose behalf the person who is engaged in the transaction or activity, is acting. - "Walk-in Customer" means a person who does not have an account-based relationship with the RE, but undertakes transactions with the RE. - "Customer Due Diligence (CDD)" means identifying and verifying the customer and the beneficial owner. v.
+"Customer identification" means undertaking the process of CDD. - "FATCA" means Foreign Account Tax Compliance Act of the United States of America (USA) which, inter alia, requires foreign financial institutions to report about financial accounts held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest. - "IGA" means Inter Governmental Agreement between the Governments of India and the USA to improve international tax compliance and to implement FATCA of the USA. - "KYC Templates" means templates prepared to facilitate collating and reporting the KYC data to the CKYCR, for individuals and legal entities.